 HOW DOES RESIGNING FROM A JOB WORK?

-Resigning from a job is not an easy task.
+Resigning from a job is a challenging task.
 You need to plan your exit carefully and leave in the best possible way.
 A resignation letter is a formal notification sent to the employer before leaving a job.
 It should be written professionally and include a reason for leaving and an offer to help with the transition process.
 There are many reasons why people leave their jobs, but there are three main categories: personal, professional, and financial.